ClementNerma/NightOS/docs/specs/services/system/fs.md

 Filesystems are detected using a variety of methods.
 If all fail (which is, if the filesystem is not one that is [natively handled](#list-of-natively-handled-filesystems)), [filesystem interfaces](../integration/filesystem-interfaces.md) are used one by one to find one that can handle the said filesystem, using their [`IS_VALID_PARTITION`](../integration/filesystem-interfaces.md#0x02-is_valid_partition) method.

+Each partition then gets an identifier, the [filesystem unique identifier (FSID)](../../filesystem.md#filesystem-unique-identifier), which is consistent across reboots but different between computers to avoid collection of informations from the FSID alone.

 ## Methods

 ### `0x01` IS_FS_MOUNTED